sahinozd/LogicAppsStandard.Testing/CONTRIBUTING.md

 * There is **no guarantee** that contributions will be reviewed, accepted, or merged quickly
 * Some contributions may **not be incorporated at all**, depending on scope and priorities

-If you're okay with that—great, you're welcome to contribute 👍
+If you're okay with that - great, you're welcome to contribute 👍

 ---